mguella/Ticketswap/README.md

 **Scenario #1 :** Search field properly handled special characters.
 **Expected result :** The search functionality and the site continue to function properly without any error.
 **Test Steps :** Landing page -> Select search field -> Enter special characters in search field ->Load more results -> Ensure the first search result exists
+ TEXXTTTTT ABOUT list of things

 **Scenario #2 :** A user searches the site for an event.
 **Expected result :** The results of a search query should partially match the query itself.